-- Achieve accurate anatomical normalisation of cerebellar structures
+- ...achieve accurate anatomical normalisation of cerebellar structures into atlas space using the Dartel algorithm.

-- Use a probabilistic atlas in SUIT space to assign locations to different cerebellar lobules in an unbiased and informed way
+- ...use a probabilistic atlas of cerebellar anatomy to assign locations to different cerebellar lobules and deep cerebellar nuclei.

 Please cite the use of this template as: